 On the Bay Islands, the increasing number of resorts and passing cruise ships are contributing to the damage of the Bay Islands' reef system.
 Organizations such as the Roatán Marine Park (www.roatanmarinepark.com) are becoming increasingly important in helping visitors understand just how delicate the reef system is.
 On Utila, the Whale Shark and Oceanic Research Center (www.wsorc.org) encourages sustainable viewing of whale sharks by limiting the number of boats and the distance from a confirmed whale shark sighting.
 Divers in the Bay Islands can do their part by ensuring that their dive operators are following basic guidelines.
 It's also a good idea to question your hotel as to whether they treat their own wastewater and have a system in place for recycling.

-At present, no sustainable tourism organizations focus specifically on Honduras.
-So, to plan the most ecologically friendly Honduras vacation, you should do your best to control your impact on the environment by reusing water bottles (better yet, bring your own and make sure you refill from safe sources), avoiding plastic bags, walking and using mass transportation when possible, and not disturbing flora and fauna.
+Do your best to control your impact on the environment by reusing water bottles (better yet, bring your own and make sure you refill from safe sources), avoiding plastic bags, walking and using mass transportation when possible, and not disturbing flora and fauna.
 It's important to not buy gifts made from protected species such as black coral, which is often sold as jewelry on the Bay Islands.
 You'll also want to avoid eating iguana, which pops up on restaurant menus along the North Coast rather often, as you will not be able to guarantee it is not a protected species of the reptile, of which there are many.

 General Resources for Green Travel